syiin/nand2tetris/README.md

 My progress through the nand2tetris course - a lot of fun!
 Would recommend anybody who needs a refresher on lower level concepts.
 Progress so far:

 Project:
-- [x] 1 \t Built basic logic gates using primitive NAND gate using HDL hardware simulator langage
+- [x] 1 &nbsp;&nbsp;&nbsp; Built basic logic gates using primitive NAND gate using HDL hardware simulator langage
 - [x] 2 Used these basic logic gates to construct ALU, Half Adder, Full Adder, Incrementer...etc
 - [x] 3 Using FlipFlops gates and other basic logic gates, construct RAM chips and a Program Counter
 - [x] 4 Write basic programs with Hack assembly language and CPU emulator (ie. make a screen fill upon keyboard press and multiply 2 numbers stored in memory)